 Notting Hill Carnival is famous for its amazing costumes.
 We interview talented and passionate costume designer Marelle Stebleki that is incredible talented and passionate.

 - 1 “My aspirations as a designer are to just become the best version of me”

-- 1.1 First of all, what does carnival mean to you?
+- 2 First of all, what does carnival means to you?

-- 1.2 When did you feel the “call of carnival” for the first time?
+- 3 When did you feel the “call of carnival” for first time?
 And do you remember the first time you fell in love with carnival?

-- 1.10 What would be your advice for someone who goes to Notting Hill carnival for the first time?
+- 11 What would be your advice for someone who goes to Notting Hill carnival for first time?

 Notting Hill Carnival is known as being one of the most exciting and colourful events on Earth!
 This event is steeped in Afro-Caribbean culture and is attended by millions every year!
 One of the main reasons this carnival is so magical is largely due to the costumes, which steal the show every year!
 Revellers come out dressed to the nines wearing the most colourful, bright, beautiful and intricate costumes in the world, with dazzling headpieces, feathered wings, and diamante creations.